napari/napari.github.io/fundamentals/viewer.md

 from the console will swap the positions of the `moon` and `astronaut` layers in the viewer.

-When you select a layer you will notice that layer controls box above the layers list becomes populate with options that depend on the layer type that you have selected.
+When you select a layer, you will notice that layer controls box above the layers list becomes populated with options that depend on the layer type that you have selected.

 ### layer controls

 Above the layers list in the top left corner of the viewer there is a box that contains the layer controls.
 The controls that you have available to you depend on the layer type that you have selected.

-For example if you add a `Points` layer after adding an `Image` layer you will now see different controls present.
+For example, if you add a `Points` layer after adding an `Image` layer you will now see different controls present.

 ```python
 from skimage import data